HEALTH IN JORDAN

 • Sunscreen

-• If you have a chronic illness, a significant allergy, or require specific medication on a daily basis, carry a written document proving it, signed by a specialist and in English, so that it can be read by a doctor if necessary.
-It is recommended to keep a copy in the cloud.
+• If you have a chronic illness, a major allergy or need specific medication on a daily basis, bring a written document where you prove it, signed by a specialist and in English, so that it can be read by a doctor if necessary.
+It is recommended to leave a copy in the cloud

 ×